cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 the emulator, depending on the state of the virtual device when the backup is run.
 In general it is best to run the backup while the launcher is open.

+This feature only is available on PalmOS 3 and later.

 # Device reset

 The device can be reset by selecting one of the reset options from the menu.